 If you live outside the US, you are generally responsible for US tax on US-sourced income.
 In contrast, you usually don’t need to pay taxes on income that’s considered foreign-sourced.
 To understand your tax obligations, you first need to determine whether your income qualifies as foreign-sourced.

-US-sourced income could include payments for services rendered in the US, dividends earned from a US corporation, or interest earned from a US resident.
+US-sourced income could include payments for services rendered in the US, dividends earned from a US corporation, or interest earned by a US resident.

 You will generally have to pay US taxes on any US-sourced income.
 Fortunately, you can usually avoid double taxation due to American tax treaties with many other countries.
 These treaties clarify tax rules for income earned in one country by a resident of the other.